wwood/CoverM/README.md

 - `sample_1.1.fq.gz Relative Abundance (%)`: The relative abundance of the genome within sample_1.
 This metric accounts for differing genome sizes by using the proportion of mean coverage rather than the proportion of reads.
 - `sample_1.1.fq.gz Covered Fraction`: The proportion of the genome that is covered by at least one read.

-Each row represents a genome, and the columns represent the coverage metrics calculated for that genome for each provided sample.
+Each row represents a genome, and the columns represent the metrics calculated for that genome for each provided sample.
 For instance, the row for `genome_1` shows that the mean coverage of this genome is `0.941`, the relative abundance is `25.9`%, and the covered fraction is `0.528`.
 Again, the row for `genome_5` shows that the mean coverage of this genome is `0.0`, the relative abundance is `0.0`%, and the covered fraction is `0.0`.
 This indicates that `genome_1` is well represented in the sample, while `genome_5` is not present at all.